JamesMcDermott/tcp-port-forwarding-tester/README.md

 <strong>Overview </strong>

-TCP Port Forwarding Tester is a small application that can help determine if port forwarding rules configured for TCP ports are correctly configured, and whether the destination network is going to receive the traffic.
+TCP Port Forwarding Tester is a small application that can help determine if port forwarding rules for TCP ports are correctly configured, and whether the destination network is going to receive the traffic.

 <strong>How it works </strong>